WasabiFan/ev3dev-lang-js/README.md

 You can also download the source from GitHub directly, either from the releases page or via git.
 If you do it this way, you will need to follow the building instructions below to make it usable from Node.

 ##Building From Source
-This module is written in TypeScript, which means it cannot be directly used from JavaScript or NodeJS.
+This module is written in TypeScript, which means it cannot be directly used from JavaScript or Node.js.
 If you would like to make changes to the module or use a copy of the module from GitHub, you will need to follow these steps to build the module from source.
 The below steps should work on any modern OS, including Linux, OSX and Windows.

 First, you will need to install some tools.
-Both building and running the module will require NodeJS and `npm`, so make sure that you have both installed.
+Both building and running the module will require Node.js and `npm`, so make sure that you have both installed.
 Then install grunt, the task runner that we use to build the library:
 ```
 $ npm install -g grunt-cli
 ```